 See related: Amex Platinum authorized user perks

-While The Platinum Card from American Express comes with elite perks like airport lounge access, Gold status with Hilton Honors and Marriott Bonvoy, up to $200 in Uber credits and more, the authorized user Gold card only gets to access one main benefit the primary cardholder receives – a credit for Global Entry or TSA Precheck.
+While The Platinum Card from American Express comes with elite perks like airport lounge access, Hilton Honors gold status and hundreds of dollars in statement credits, the authorized user Gold card only gets to access one main benefit the primary cardholder receives – a credit for Global Entry or TSA PreCheck.

 However, you should note that the Amex Platinum does offer the option to add another Platinum card to your account for $175 per year (up to three additional cards).
-This secondary account would let you access perks like airport lounge access, car rental elite status and more.
+This secondary account would let you access perks like statement credit benefits, airport lounge access, car rental elite status and more.
 The fourth or any additional card after that carries a fee of $175 per year per card.

 Should you get The Platinum Card from American Express instead?